dylanaraps/kiss-flatpak/README.md

 ```
 # NOTE: You must have user namespaces enabled in your kernel.
-#       Your other alternative is to give bubblewrap suid.
-#       chmod u+s /usr/libexec/flatpak-bwrap

 # NOTE: The community repository must also be enabled.
 -> git clone https://github.com/dylanaraps/kiss-flatpak